hexacryonic/Oblivion/readme.md

 Oblivion.corruption_map[initial_joker_key] = corrupted_joker_key
 ```

-A purity map is automatically generated.
+The purity map `Oblivion.purity_map` is automatically generated.
 Note that a single Joker can only corrupt into one corrupted Joker.

 Additionally, a corruption condition can be defined by adding an entry to the table `Oblivion.corruption_condtion`: